-Not everyone thought the approach would prove revolutionary, however.
-In a famous article published in Science in 1990, the Institute for Advanced Studies’ John Bahcall and colleagues argued that a deep-field image from Hubble would not reveal significantly more galaxies than ground telescopes.
-Bahcall, a giant in astrophysics, was widely known for his solution to the problem of solar neutrinos and his calculations of the distribution of stars around a massive black hole.
+Not everyone thought the approach would prove revolutionary.
+In a famous article published in Science in 1990, John Bahcall of the Institute for Advanced Study in Princeton, N.J., and his colleagues argued that a deep-field image from Hubble would not reveal significantly more galaxies than ground telescopes.
+Bahcall, a giant in astrophysics, was widely known for his work on the problem of solar neutrinos and his calculations of the distribution of stars around a massive black hole.
 He contributed fundamentally to the development of the Hubble Space Telescope from its original concept in the 1970s to its launch.
-Despite believing that the Hubble deep field would not reveal new populations of galaxies, he anticipated that such images could support the study of the morphology and size of faint galaxies and the demography of quasars, a rather old-fashioned word for accreting supermassive black holes.
+Bahcall thought Hubble deep-field images could be used to study the sizes and shapes of faint galaxies and to take a census of quasars (a rather old-fashioned word for accreting supermassive black holes), but he didn’t believe they would reveal new populations of galaxies.
 Such tepid expectations tamped down any urgency to try deep-field imaging with Hubble.

-The first attempt did not occur until around the winter holidays of 1995, after a much-needed optics repair.
-The telescope spent 10 days of exposure time staring at a tiny patch of the sky in the Ursa Major constellation, just one-thirteenth of the moon’s angular diameter.
-But when weeks later astronomers saw its resulting image, known as the Deep Field North, they immediately realized it was a Christmas gift for the ages.
-The Milky Way’s stars are very sparse in the target region, allowing Hubble to probe the cosmic abyss like a viewer peering through a peephole.
+The first attempt occurred around the winter holidays of 1995, after a much needed optics repair.
+The telescope spent 10 days of exposure time pointed at the Ursa Major constellation, staring at a tiny patch of the sky just one-thirteenth the moon’s angular diameter.
+Weeks later, when astronomers saw the resulting image—known as the Deep Field North—they immediately realized it was a Christmas gift for the ages.
+Because the Milky Way’s stars are sparse in the target region, Hubble was able to probe the cosmic abyss as if through a peephole.
 The telescope saw almost 3,000 faint galaxies of different shapes and sizes—many more than expected, some of them as far as 12 billion light-years away.
-Hubble was not only exploring space, but was also probing time, gathering starlight that had been emitted eons ago during earlier epochs of the universe.
+Hubble was not only exploring space.
+It was also probing time, gathering starlight that had been emitted eons ago, during earlier epochs of the universe.
 The image quickly became iconic.